Nuclear close calls: Coalition nuclear weapons

-Baker warned that the US had "the means to exact vengeance" in the event of an Iraqi resort to WMD.
-After the war, the Defense Intelligence Agency credited these threats with deterring Iraq from launching chemical attacks on Coalition forces.
+Baker warned that the U.S. had "the means to exact vengeance" in the event of an Iraqi resort to WMD.
+After the war, the Defense Intelligence Agency credited these threats with deterring Iraq from launching chemical attacks on coalition forces.

-Researcher Hans M. Kristensen has argued that it is unclear if US nuclear threats were fully understood by Iraqi officials, that they were more concerned by the threat of regime change, and that their destruction of the Kuwaiti oil fields indicates deterrence was not successful.
+Researcher Hans M. Kristensen has argued that it is unclear if U.S. nuclear threats were fully understood by Iraqi officials, that they were more concerned by the threat of regime change, and that their destruction of the Kuwaiti oil fields indicates deterrence was not successful.